benbasuni1/adyen-challenge/README.md

 ## Adyen Challenge - Ben Basuni 12/19/20

 ### ```Index.js```
-File that will Handle our apps: **configuration, basic API routes, rendering views, and starting the server**
+File that will handle our apps: **configuration, basic API routes, rendering views, and starting the server**

 * Configuration
     * Express Middleware